vonovak/react-native-add-calendar-event/README.md

 | notes           | String           | The notes (iOS) or description (Android) associated with the event. |

 The dates passed to this module are strings.
-If you use moment, you may get the right format via `moment(momentInUTC).local().format('YYYY-MM-DDTHH:mm:ss.SSSZZ')`.
+If you use moment, you may get the right format via `moment(momentInUTC).local().format('YYYY-MM-DDTHH:mm:ss.SSSZZ')` the string may look eg. like this: `'2017-09-25T08:00:00.000+0200'`.

 More options can be easily added, PRs are welcome!